ImSimao/Future-Engineers/README.md

 >
   >goto inicio2:

-This routine checks the sonars from left, right and front to see if theres any obstacle or wall in front of the robot, then it starts following the outer wall.
+This routine checks the sonars from left, right, and front to see if there is any obstacle or wall in front of the robot, then it starts following the outer wall.

-When the front sonar detects and object within a predetermined distance it triggers the routine to bypass the object:
+When the front sonar detects an object within a predetermined distance it triggers the routine to bypass the object:

 >frente_contornar_2:
 >